DigitalPublishingToolkit/NN09/md/10Rules.md

 If you take such a dispassionate look at this disruption of the old, you are quickly accused of being a naive internet utopian, expediently choosing to see only the good parts.
-This is not the case.
-To recognize the new as being new, and to stop mourning the outmoded, does not necessarily imply that change needs to be celebrated uncritically.
+That is not the case.
+To recognize the new as being new, and to stop mourning the outmoded, does not necessarily imply that change should be celebrated uncritically.
 Quite the contrary.
 There are many new hazards brewing in the New Game.
 But alarmists, instead of observing the situation closely and articulating legitimate criticism, tend to obstruct our view of the real challenges.